 In recent years the Soviets also have strengthened their traditional diplomatic activities, supplementing them with increased usage of a broad range of pseudo-official and covert activities that the Soviets themselves refer to as "active measures."
+These include political training, covert support to insurgencies, grooming of agents of influence and propaganda activities.
 The increased use of such measures is in part a reflection of the importance Moscow attributes to the "ideological struggle," which is waged not only through propaganda, but also with psychological warfare and subversion.